 She is a Licensed Professional Counselor and received her Masters from Trevecca University and her Bachelors in Criminal Justice from Grand Canyon University.
 Although she has received some of the best training in psychotherapy, Sharon considers life experience to be the true foundation of her work.
 Sharon has co-authored The Freedom Book Series as the expert author motivating women who are recovering from divorce, abuse, abandonment or fear.
 She authored the Live Again: Divorce Recovery DVD series Leaders Manual and was an expert guest on the series.
 She is a guest speaker for the God Crazy Freedom tour educating women on recovery and hope from trauma as well as training overseas orphanage workers in understanding attachment and bonding.
 She specializes in working with adoptive families and has completed the TBRI training by Dr. Karyn Purvis.
 She sees children and families going divorce adjustment, bereavement, and trauma-related experiences.
 She sees clients as young as 5 years old incorporating play therapy and conducting "nurture groups" for kids from hard places.
 Sharon feels her work has been more of a privilege than a job.
 To actually walk with another human being during their most vulnerable seasons of life, seasons that reveal the darkest of winter days, has been one of the most rewarding experiences in her life.

 Emily grew up in the sunny state of Florida and traveled to the much much colder city of Chicago to earn her Bachelor's degree in Communication Arts and Philosophy at Trinity Christian College.
 Emily moved to Nashville shortly after graduating from college where she found herself working on the road in the Christian music world.
 She took a short break from this line of work in 2010 when she moved to Seattle to begin her Master's work at Mars Hill Graduate School (now called Seattle School of Theology and Psychology).
-After moving back to Nashville in 2011, Emily continued her grad school journey at Trevecca Nazarene University where she is currently pursuing a Master's degree in Counseling.
+After moving back to Nashville in 2011, Emily continued her grad school journey at Trevecca Nazarene University where she graduated with a Master's degree in Counseling.
 Emily practices psychodynamic psychotherapy and is an EMDR-trained practitioner.

 We know you have questions.
 So, please contact us directly so we can talk through your individual needs.
 All calls are confidential.
 If you are interested in knowing more about our Counseling Center call Melinda Youngs, Administrative Assistant to Dr. McCurdy for more information.